Rainbow Coffee & Social Hour Amherst

 Join in for this monthly support space for grandparents of trans, nonbinary, and/or gender expansive grandkids in partnership with the Northampton Senior Center.
 This group meets in-person at the Northampton Senior Center.

-Group meets IN-PERSON on the 2nd Thursday of each month from 10-11:30am.
+The group meets IN-PERSON on the 2nd Thursday of each month from 10-11:30am.

 Grandparents can come together to share experiences, gain support, and foster understanding and community.